j04n-f/solidity-examples/README.md

 The Error Handling Pattern appropriately handles errors occurring in Contracts to prevent denial of service or the locking of balances.

+*Guarding Pattern*

+The Guarding Pattern ensures that a function is only executable by specific accounts.

 *Overflow*

 The Overflow/Underflow Pattern avoids overflow and underflow.
 Integer overflow and underflow can cause wrong calculations or infinite loops.